AryanSai/NeuralNetworksFromScratch/README.md

-I am on this journey to relearn Neural Networks by coding in Python
+# Neural Networks From Scratch
-# NeuralNetworksFromScratch
+I am on this journey to relearn Neural Networks by coding in Python.